Frank Castle (Marvel Cinematic Universe): Characterization

 Drew Goddard felt that television was the best fit for the character, as the writers are "able to do things on the small screen that fit that character better than if we had to water him down for the movies."
 Petrie and Marco Ramirez talked about creating their version of the character following the film versions, with Ramirez saying, "even if you know the character, you've never seen him like this.
 That was the big thing we wanted.
 There are four movies, eight hours and four actors.
 We've seen this guy.
 We think we know who he is, but even we learned that he's so much more."
 Petrie said, "We hope to make people forget what they've seen before, whether they've loved it or not."
 In order to get in the correct mindset to portray Castle, Bernthal trained with military members, along with receiving weapon training.
 Bernthal also "had to put myself in as dark of place as possible" to connect with "the emptiness inside" Castle, and isolate himself, including walking across the Brooklyn Bridge to get to set "to shed any outside influence of joy."
 Rosario Dawson, who felt Matt Murdock behaved like the Punisher in Daredevil season one, felt it would "be really interesting to see how [the writers] differentiate" the two in the second season.
 Describing the character, Bernthal said, "As a man who put his [life] on the line and really went through the ultimate sacrifice for this country in his involvement in the military.
 He's a guy who brought the war home with him [in] the worst possible way.
 There are a lot of iterations of this character and in all of them it's a man who's gone through this unbelievable trauma and what's interesting about our take on him is how this trauma reshapes his own philosophy."
 Bernthal also talked about the character's 'superpowers', saying, "If I got one thing from the comics, I think, as far as superpowers... his superpower is his rage.
 His superpower is that he is not going to quit, and he is going to go forward no matter what.
 And that's as human and grounded a quality as I think as this sort of genre could have".

 In other media

-Stuntman Eric Linden, who worked on The Punisher as a stunt coordinator, second unit director and stunt double of Jon Bernthal, directed and played the lead role of the Punisher in the 2020 short fan film Skull: Punisher Reawakened, produced in association with FXitinPost.
+Stuntman Eric Linden, who worked on The Punisher as a stunt coordinator, second unit director and Bernthal's stunt double, directed and played the lead role of the Punisher in the 2020 short fan film Skull: Punisher Reawakened, produced in association with FXitinPost.